Devanik21/Artificial-Intelligence-ecosystem/README.md

 <div align="center">

-*Built with curiosity, driven by scientific inquiry, sustained by the belief that understanding the mechanics of intelligence is humanity's next frontier.*
+*Built with rigorous engineering, driven by control theory, sustained by the pursuit of scalable intelligence.*

 **© 2026 Devanik | National Institute of Technology Agartala**